 - Evaluate Trends over time.
-Compute the percentage increase or decrease relative to base year.
+Compute the percentage increase or decrease relative to the base year.

-- Next tool that you must adopt is Ratio Analysis.
-This will help you understand the changes in the company’s Financial Situation.
+- The next tool that you must adopt is Ratio Analysis.
+It will help you understand the changes in the company’s Financial Situation.

 - Note that, Ratios are parameters and not absolute measurements.
-Hence must be interpreted cautiously.
+Hence it must be interpreted cautiously.

 Step 3: Perform Financial Modeling

-- Forecast the future Financial of the Company (financial modeling) for next five to seven years.
+- Forecast the future Financial of the Company (financial modeling) for the next five to seven years.

-- You may require lot of information and assumptions here.
+- You may require a lot of information and assumptions here.

 Step 4: Carry out Valuation Analysis